datacoves/docs/docs/how-tos/datahub/how_to_datahub_cli.md

 To establish a secure connection to your DataHub server, follow these steps:

-1. Open a terminal in VSCode and run the following command:
+1. Open a terminal in VS Code and run the following command:

 ```bash
 datahub init